About me

 Products

-I have developed several robotic softwares:
+During my reserach, I have developed and collaborated with several robotic softwares:

 - Live Robot Programming: Live programming language for the behavioral layer of robots